wasifsn/movie-search-app/README.md

 # movie-search-app
-searches movies and displays the title and the year of make! it uses Node and express in the backend and handle searche's, uses Cloud 9 IDE Server to host the web Page
+searches movies and displays the title and the year of make! it uses Node and express in the backend, use's Cloud 9 IDE Server to host the web Page. it uses Javascript, encrypted Javascript, HTML, Node JS, Express JS....